LinkedSoftwareDependencies/Article-Reproducability/content/conclusion.md

 In this article, we introduce vocabularies for semantically describing software components and their configuration.
 Publishing this information alongside experimental results is beneficial for the reproduction of experiments.
-Furthermore, we introduce Components.js, a dependency injection framework that can _understand_ such configurations, and _instantiate_ software in the exact same way as originally described.

 Through this work, we make it easier to build sustainable research platforms, which helps pave the stairs to the shoulders of giants.